winnichen/learngit/readme.txt

-Git is a free soft.
+Git is a free soft distributed under GPL.
 Git is a distributed version control system.